CDrummond/cantata/README.md

 Cantata
 =======

 **NOTE** Cantata is now in a bug-fix only state.
 Therefore, new features are unlikly to be implemented unless pull requests are submitted.
-The next release, 2.4.0, is likely to be the last feature release.
+The current release, 2.4.0, is likely to be the last feature release.

 ![ScreenShot](screenshots/mainwindow.png)